BradenSoller/prime-solo-project/README.md

 ## Use the Template for This Repository (Don't Clone)

 - Don't Fork or Clone.
 Instead, click the `Use this Template` button, and make a copy to your personal account.
+Make the project `PUBLIC`!

 ## Prerequisites